jan-wong/cnode-h5/README.md

 # cnode-h5
-build cnode h5 for webapp by react
+build CNode h5 for webapp by react